DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 The script will prompt you for your password.

-Deployment of the Hosted Functions example takes a few moments.
+Deployment of the Hosted Targets example takes a few moments.

 > NB: It may be necessary to undeploy and redeploy the HT proxy.
-HT is in beta release at this time.
+HT is in beta release as of 2018 October 4.

 ## Invoking the Proxy